-Supporters of the resolution similarly claim that Congress must authorize any change to the NMB's voting procedure.
-The claim is based upon an anomalous 1978 Federal Register notice that appeared to indicate, without explanation, that the NMB is unable to make any change to its election procedures.
+888 16th Street NW / Suite 650 / Washington DC 20006 Tel:202.628.9262 / Fax:202.628.0391 / www.ttd.org Edward Wytkind, President / Larry I. Willis, Secretary-Treasurer Supporters of the resolution similarly claim that Congress must authorize any change to the NMB's voting procedure.
+The claim is based upon a single 1978 Federal Register notice that appeared to indicate, without explanation, that the NMB is unable to make any change to its election procedures.
 As a matter of administrative law, such a statement is not binding, and further, the Board has never interpreted the 1978 statement as guiding its decision-making process.
 The charge is a baseless distraction and in no way bears any legal merit on the Board's ability to set its elections procedures.

 The process the Board used to adopt this rule was fair, open and allowed all parties an opportunity to comment.
 The NMB published a Notice of Proposed Rulemaking in the Federal Register on November 3, 2009 that included a detailed explanation of why the Board was considering this change, allowed interested parties 60 days to comment, and provided detailed rationale for offering the proposal.
 As part of this comment period, the NMB held a public meeting where it heard from 34 members of the public.
 The final rule included a detailed response to the substantive comments offered and provided a thorough and well-reasoned explanation for the Board's final rule.
+In the opinion of the District Court judge, the Board "provided a neutral and rational basis" for its rulemaking in a manner "adequate under the APA" and was not "arbitrary and capricious."

 Opponents of the rule claim that the well-established notice and comment process the Board used in this proceeding is insufficient, and instead the Board should have engaged in an evidentiary hearing, with witnesses, cross-examination and submitted evidence.
 The sole rationale for this position is that the NMB used this process in 1987 to review requests to change union representation rules.
 Simply because the Board chose to use evidentiary hearing procedures more than two decades ago does not obligate subsequent Boards to follow this approach.
+The District Court agreed, stating that the NMB's "precedent did not require an evidentiary hearing."
 There is nothing in the RLA or any other law that requires the Board to follow this process to change its rules or procedures.
 Federal agencies issue new regulations every day following the same notice and comment procedures employed by the Board in this proceeding.
 It makes no sense to hold the NMB to a different standard, and the allegation is simply an attempt to distract policy makers from the merits of the rule.